ret2basic/ret2wargames/001_USSD_Sherlock_May_2023/README.md

 ## Audit Suggestion

-> You can expect finishing the entire thing within 6 hours.
-Reserve a Saturday or Sunday to do this practice audit, maybe break that 6 hours into three 2-hour chunks.
+> You can expect finishing the entire thing within 8 (focused) hours.
+Reserve a Saturday or Sunday to do this practice audit, maybe break that 8 hours into two days.
+For myself, 4 focused auditing hour per day is already good enough.

 I read the USSD whitepaper before looking at the code.
 The "rebalancing mechanics" part is interesting.
-This phase takes about 1 hour.
+This phase takes about 2 hour.

 I started the practice audit with the oracle contracts.
 This is because the logic in oracle contracts are kind of independent of the USSD main contracts, so I wanted to finish this part first and then focus on `USSD.sol` and `USSDRebalancer.sol`.
-This phase takes around 0.5 hour.
+This phase takes around 1 hour.

-`USSD.sol` and `USSDRebalancer.sol` took me about 3 hours to audit (I only wrote audit tags, no report). `USSD.sol` is easier than `USSDRebalancer.sol`, so start with `USSD.sol`. `USSDRebalancer.sol` is more complex whilst having more issues in it, be prepared.
+`USSD.sol` and `USSDRebalancer.sol` took me about 4 hours to audit (I only wrote audit tags, no report). `USSD.sol` is easier than `USSDRebalancer.sol`, so start with `USSD.sol`. `USSDRebalancer.sol` is more complex whilst having more issues in it, be prepared.

-**Hint:** There are a few HUGE bugs in the rebalancing mechanism.
+**Hint:** There are a few HUGE bugs in `USSDRebalancer.sol`.
+They are the essence of this practice audit.
 Try to find them!